ltrujello/ltrujello.github.io/docs/posts/transformer.md

         f"computing attention with dimensions {Q.size()=} {K.size()=} {V.size()=}"
         f" with mask.size()={mask.size() if mask is not None else None}" )
-    # Ensure dk is of float type for precision
     dk = float(Q.size(-1))

     # Compute attention